1ynxy/mesh-net/README.md

 As one of the main aims is portability, and the very design of the type of mesh network results in a small number of connections over a large number, select is the most appropriate file descriptor handling function to use.
 The select function is a blocking call by default, and is used when handling received data from any open sockets.
 All sockets, including the listening socket of the bound port, are added to a file descriptor set and select is run on this, returning only when a socket has readable information.
 The sockets are then looped through until a set socket is found, and the received data is acted upon.
 If the socket set is the listening socket, a new connection attempt has been made and the connection can be accepted or rejected.
 Otherwise, the received data may be normal packets or a zero length, or negative length, value.
 A zero length value means that a normal disconnection event has occurred, whereas a negative length means that a network error has occurred.

+There exists an alternative in event based socket handling, which has been shown to improve increasing numbers of descriptors; a task which both poll and select struggle with.
+These interfaces are also limited in the respect that they are unable to handle other potentially interesting acivities that an application might be interested in, states Lemon, J, when discussing KQueue, a Generic & Scalable Event Notification Facility, 2001.
+These might include signals, file system changes, and AIO completions.

 ### 3.3 threading & blocking

 Many of the socket handling calls can be set to either blocking or non-blocking.
 Blocking means that the function will pause the running thread until a certain criteria has met and data can be returned.
 This can be useful to prevent an unnecessary use of computing resources when an input or similar action is being waited upon but in certain situations it can be detrimental.
 Blocking functions often work much better in a non-primary thread, as they can be paused indefinitely without negatively effecting the performance of the program, but the addition of threading increases complexity considerably.